joshitrigun/Getting-and-Cleaning-data/CodeBook.md

-# Code Book
+# CodeBook

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book summarizes the value of resulting data fields in `tidy.txt`.

 ## Identifiers